 To get a copy of this training manual, you don't have to give us your best banker!
 Your fifth-best banker, lending only in the three counties surrounding the eighth largest city in Oklahoma, will do just fine.

-This bank loan officer that you will tell us about must (1) work for a bank with FDIC insurance or a credit union; (2) we please do NOT want to be introduced to other commercial lenders, like hard money lenders or other non-bank commercial lenders; (3) this lender must be actively making commercial real estate loans right now; (4) we will please need his email address; and (5) he must be real.
-Please don't cheat; i.e., please make SURE he works for a FDIC-insured commercial bank or a credit union and that you have his correct email address.
+This bank loan officer that you will tell us about must (1) work for a bank with FDIC insurance or a credit union; (2) we please do NOT want to be introduced to other commercial lenders, like hard money lenders or other non-bank commercial lenders; (3) this lender must be actively making commercial real estate loans right now; (4) we will please need his email address; and (5) he can't be yourself.

 If you find yourself inserting your own name as the banker, you are being dishonorable.
 There is no need.
 Here is how you can find a banker making commercial loans in about seven minutes.

 I urge you to go out and find four commercial real estate loan officers working for banks.
 You can then trade them to get a free commercial mortgage marketing course, a free list of 750 bankers, a free mortgage broker fee agreement, and a free Income Property Underwriting Manual.